Modular Systems Support Agile and Flexible Supply Chains

 The Interfaces are the Key to the Modular Supply Chain

-When modules are defined on the right level, you can benefit from standardized interfaces in the assembly line because you will assemble interface to interface.
-Since they are standardized, there will be low variance in this operation.
+When modules are defined on the right level, benefits are also gained from having standardized interfaces in manufacturing because the assembly is interface to interface.
+Since they are standardized, there will be low variance in these operations.
 The variance in the assembly will be minimized when standardized interfaces have been defined.
 The performance, color, size, etc., might differ per module variant, but the tools and assembly operation will be standardized.
-The planning will also be simplified as the variance in the assembly process will be reduced.
+The planning will also be simplified as the variance in the assembly process times will be reduced.

 Why a Modular Supply Chain is Resilient towards External Disturbances

-Earlier, we described the three fundamental strategies for modules and interfaces that can be leveraged by the supply chain if properly aligned.
-In the past few years, resilient supply chain has been a trend.
-Supply chain managers have nightmares about the covid-19 pandemic closing borders and shutting down supply chains.
-Capacity shortages in electronics components have caused shockwaves through basically all industries.
+Earlier, we described the three fundamental strategies for modules and interfaces that can be leveraged by the supply chain when properly aligned.
+In the past few years, resilient supply chains have been a necessity.
+Supply chain managers have nightmares about pandemics closing borders and shutting down production.
+Capacity shortages in electronic components have caused shockwaves throughout most industries.

-If the supply chain management is involved early in the product design, areas susceptible to external disturbances can be pointed out.
+If the supply chain management is involved early in the product design, areas susceptible to external disturbances can be identified.
 From the beginning, the modular system design can be aligned to the needs of the supply chain.
-If, for example, a microcontroller or a memory chip is seen as a high-risk component that could put the whole production volume at stake, the possibility of isolating this component by a standardized interface should be evaluated.
+If, for example, a microcontroller or a memory chip is seen as a high-risk component that could stop the entire value stream, the possibility of isolating this component by a standardized interface should be evaluated.
 Suppose the modular system can use two sources for these components rather than one.
-In that case, it will be more resilient towards disturbances, without spreading the differences to all other parts of the products.
+In that case, it will be more resilient to disturbances, without spreading the differences to all other subsystems.